Skip to main content

 Key points:

-• KDE stands for Kernel Density Estimate, which creates a smooth curve from the data.
+• KDE stands for Kernel Density Estimate, a technique that generates a smooth curve from the data.

 Combining Histogram and KDE